 - All classes are only minutes from your room!
 You can roll out of bed, brush your teeth, and head to class right before it begins!

 We consider Pacific University a relatively safe and secure environment in which to carry on the pursuit of knowledge.
 Measures taken to insure this include:

-Campus Public Safety Officers are on duty 24 hours a day with escort service provided upon request.
+- Campus Public Safety Officers are on duty 24 hours a day, 7 days a week with escort service provided upon request.

 - Well-lit campus paths.

 - Residence hall exterior doors are locked 24 hours a day/7 days a week.
 Residents have access to their own hall 24 hours a day using their key card.
 Residents have access to all halls Sunday through Thursday from 7 am-10 pm and Friday and Saturday from 7 am to midnight using their keycard